 Diffuse: Combine 3 drops each of peppermint, lavender and lemon essential oils to disperse the fresh, cleansing scent throughout your home.

-EUCALYPTUS ESSENTIAL OIL FOR ALLERGIES
+USING EUCALYPTUS OIL FOR ALLERGIES

-Properties: Antihistamine, anti-inflammatory, antimicrobial, immunostimulant, analgesic, decongestant
+How it helps: Antihistamine, anti-inflammatory, antimicrobial, immunostimulant, analgesic, decongestant

 Ever used Vicks VapoRub to help clear up a nasty cold or cough?
 Then you’ve already experienced the potent power of eucalyptus essential oil.
 Well known as a natural home remedy for all sorts of respiratory problems, eucalyptus can help with a blocked stuffy nose, breaking up mucus and phlegm and clearing out your sinuses - so once again you can breathe easier.